Skip to content

 • MBInstalledPackages / MBCondaPackages — enumerates all installed packages; can take several seconds on large environments.
 Consider running once and storing the output separately rather than capturing on every call.

-• Periodic telemetry — background thread with configurable interval.
-Keep telemetry_interval at 60 s or more to avoid meaningful overhead.
+• Periodic monitoring — background thread with configurable interval.
+Keep monitor_interval at 60 s or more to avoid meaningful overhead.

 • MBLineProfiler — instruments every line; expect 2–5× slowdown on typical Python code.
 Only use for profiling runs, not production timing.